awsdocs/amazon-ec2-user-guide/doc_source/EBSEncryption.md

 + `kms:GenerateDataKeyWithoutPlainText`
 + `kms:ReEncrypt`

+**Tip**
 To follow the principle of least privilege, do not allow full access to `kms:CreateGrant`\.
-Instead, allow the user to create grants on the KMS key only when the grant is created on the user's behalf by an AWS service, as shown in the following example\.
+Instead, use the `kms:GrantIsForAWSResource` condition key to allow the user to create grants on the KMS key only when the grant is created on the user's behalf by an AWS service, as shown in the following example\.

 ```
 {